 Speaker:Butts mantra was get big or get out.

-Speaker:And farms shifted to monocultural crops
+Speaker:And farms shifted to monocultural crops,

 Speaker:meaning corn, soybeans, wheat, all

 Speaker:heavily subsidized by the government.
+This

-Speaker:This surplus of cheap
+Speaker:shift created a surplus of cheap

 Speaker:ingredients that became the building blocks of